When talking about high-visibility clothing and the rules your company should follow, you may have heard of the term ANSI 107.

 So which type ANSI 107 garment do you choose?

-If you want to add a logo, an ID panel or lettering, it can cover up to 72 in.2 of the minimum amount of background material and 22in.2 of the minimum amount of retroreflective material.
+If you want to add a logo, an ID panel, or lettering, it can cover up to 72 in.2 of the minimum amount of background material and 22in.2 of the minimum amount of retroreflective material.
 There can also be no gaps in the retroreflective material greater than 1.97” horizontally.

 If class 1 and 2 garments (all types) do not have reflective encircling the sleeves, then they must:

 Class E garments do not meet ANSI/ISEA 107-2015 when worn alone.
 They can be worn with class 2 garments, to make class 3.
-A pair of gaiters can now be certified class E. If you would like to learn more and purchase the ANSI 107-2015 standard, then you purchase directly from the ANSI website.
+A pair of gaiters can now be certified class E. If you would like to learn more and purchase the ANSI 107-2015 standard, then you can purchase directly from the ANSI website.